 What can’t I miss?

 European Sculpture, 1700–1900: This narrow hall, filled with natural light, contains large marble and bronze sculptures by the likes of Rodin and Canova.
-Extra bonus: you can see the facade of the museum’s original building on the northern wall.
+Extra bonus: you can see the red brick facade of the museum’s original building on the northern wall.

 The Astor Chinese Garden Court: Take a breather in this peaceful respite in the middle of the Asian Art wing.
-The indoor courtyard was modeled after a well-known 17th-century garden from Suzhou, China, and was built using traditional tools by locals from the city.
+The indoor courtyard was modeled after a well-known 17th-century garden in Suzhou, China, and was built using traditional tools by locals from the city.

 Other Standout Artworks